 The participants of the demonstration said the demolition of the wall by Capital Development Authority (CDA) was illegal and against the understanding reached earlier.

 They said the claims of CDA that the college was encroaching upon the land around the wall were baseless.

 They said the CDA hindered their plans to open new classes for granting admissions in more disciplines.

-Education Ministry comes to their aid and asked the civic body to
+They chanted slogans against CDA and threatened to continue protest till the Education Ministry comes to their aid and asked the civic body to refrain from its actions.

 The parents said CDA was razing the wall as most of the students at the college were from lower and middle class families.

 They said they were sure that if students had come from influential families CDA would have kept mum about the issue.